AwesomeAnjishnu/ComputerVision/README.md

 ***
 1. First, Download the GitHub Repository as a .zip file.
 ***
-2. Extract the folder and open the subfolder computer vision
+2. Extract the folder and open the subfolder Computer Vision
 ***
 3. Right click anywhere inside the subfolder and select the open in terminal option
 ***